-The weight of evidence suggests that levels and activity of AMPK are increased in the brains of rodents following ingestion of a KD or BHB (Laeger et al., 2010; Genzer et al., 2015; Paoli et al., 2015).
+The weight of evidence suggests that levels and activity of adenosine monophosphate-activated protein kinase (AMPK) are increased in the brains of rodents following ingestion of a KD or BHB (Laeger et al., 2010; Genzer et al., 2015; Paoli et al., 2015).
 This also seems to be true of peripheral tissues (Kennedy et al., 2007; Badman et al., 2009).
-As previously discussed, evidence suggests that one route driving AMPK activation is increased activity of SIRT-1 (Price et al., 2012a).
-However the relationship between SIRT-1 and AMPK is complex and recent reports note an increase in SIRT-1 mRNA levels following AMPK activation (Dong et al., 2018).
-This may be due in part to the ability of AMPK to upregulate NAD+ by increasing levels of nicotinamide phosphoribosyl transferase (Nampt) (Fulco et al., 2008; Cantó et al., 2009).
-Furthermore, these molecular players seem to engage in a complex pattern of crosstalk with each molecule reinforcing and perpetuating the activity of the other and ultimately acting in partnership to regulate cellular bioenergetics and metabolism (reviewed by (Ruderman et al., 2010)).
-The ability of AMPK to activate SIRT-1 is important because AMPK activation is part of the starvation response which is activated by the advent of dietary induced ketosis and increased levels of BHB (reviewed by (Newman and Verdin, 2014)).
-Hence this mechanism may provide a route for the activation of SIRT-1 which is independent of BHB oxidation per se.
+As previously discussed, evidence suggests that 1 route driving AMPK activation is increased activity of SIRT-1 (Price et al., 2012a).
+However, the relationship between SIRT-1 and AMPK is complex, and recent reports note an increase in SIRT-1 mRNA levels following AMPK activation (Dong et al., 2018).
+This may be due in part to the ability of AMPK to upregulate NAD+ by increasing levels of nicotinamide phosphoribosyl transferase (Fulco et al., 2008; Cantó et al., 2009).
+Furthermore, these molecular players seem to engage in a complex pattern of crosstalk with each molecule reinforcing and perpetuating the activity of the other and ultimately acting in partnership to regulate cellular bioenergetics and metabolism (for review, see Ruderman et al., 2010).
+The ability of AMPK to activate SIRT-1 is important because AMPK activation is part of the starvation response that is activated by the advent of dietary induced ketosis and increased levels of BHB (for review, see Newman and Verdin, 2014).
+Hence this mechanism may provide a route for the activation of SIRT-1 that is independent of BHB oxidation per se.
 SIRT-3 and AMPK can also engage in mutual activation and mutually reinforcing crosstalk aimed at regulating multiple dimensions of mitochondrial redox homeostasis and energy production (Chen et al., 2018; Zhao et al., 2018).
-Increased AMPK also increases the nuclear translocation of Nrf-2 (Joo et al., 2016) and would appear to increase its activity as a transcription factor providing yet another route for increasing Nrf-2 activity stemming from induced ketosis (Mo et al., 2014).
+Increased AMPK also increases the nuclear translocation of Nrf-2 (Joo et al., 2016) and would appear to increase its activity as a transcription factor, providing yet another route for increasing Nrf-2 activity stemming from induced ketosis (Mo et al., 2014).

-6.7 Upregulation of PGC-1α
+Upregulation of PGC-1a

-While SIRT1, SIRT-3 and AMPK clearly have some direct effects on cellular energy production and mitochondrial survival they also exert combined effects by deacylating and phosphorylating PGC- $1\alpha$ leading to the activation of the latter molecule (Cantó et al., 2009; Kong et al., 2010).
-There is also some evidence to suggest that AMPK increases the expression of PGC- $1\alpha$ via a mechanism which remains to be delineated (Cantó et al., 2009).
-The activation of PGC- $1\alpha$ in turn positively modulates mitochondrial dynamics and increases mitochondrial biogenesis, oxidative phosphorylation and oxygen consumption via a number of different mechanisms (Scarpulla, 2011; LeBleu et al., 2014).
+While SIRT1, SIRT-3, and AMPK clearly have some direct effects on cellular energy production and mitochondrial survival, they also exert combined effects by deacylating and phosphorylating PGC-1 α , leading to the activation of the latter molecule (Cantó et al., 2009; Kong et al., 2010).
+There is also some evidence to suggest that AMPK increases the expression of PGC-1 α via a mechanism that remains to be delineated (Cantó et al., 2009).
+The activation of PGC-1 α in turn positively modulates mitochondrial dynamics and increases mitochondrial biogenesis, oxidative phosphorylation, and oxygen consumption via a number of different mechanisms (Scarpulla, 2011; LeBleu et al., 2014).

-One mechanism underpinning the positive effects of PGC- $1\alpha$ on energy production is the increased transcription of proteins involved in mitochondrial biogenesis and respiration (Valle et al., 2005; Lagouge et al., 2006).
-However, this protein also exerts a number of other beneficial effects on mitochondrial dynamics by inducing positive changes in the expression and activity of MFN2, OPA1, Drp-1 and FIS-1 (Peng et al., 2017).
-The presence of data demonstrating the positive effects of PGC- $1\alpha$ in restoring the balance between mitochondrial fusion and fission in neurones also speaks to the potential merits of the KD as an adjunctive therapy in patients with neuroprogressive illnesses characterised by bioenergetic dysregulation (Dabrowska et al., 2015).
+One mechanism underpinning the positive effects of PGC-1 α on energy production is the increased transcription of proteins involved in mitochondrial biogenesis and respiration (Valle et al., 2005; Lagouge et al., 2006).
+However, this protein also exerts a number of other beneficial effects on mitochondrial dynamics by inducing positive changes in the expression and activity of mitofusin-2 (MFN2), mitochondrial dynamin like GTPase (OPA1), dynamin related protein 1(Drp-1), and mitochondrial fission 1 protein (FIS-1) (Peng et al., 2017).
+The presence of data demonstrating the positive effects of PGC-1 α in restoring the balance between mitochondrial fusion and fission in neurons also speaks to the potential merits of the KD as an adjunctive therapy in patients with neuroprogressive illnesses characterized by bioenergetic dysregulation (Dabrowska et al., 2015).